argeualcantara/api-management/docs/Samples.md

-# API Management System with Authentication - Sample Documentation
+# API Manager - Sample Documentation

-This documentation provides sample code snippets demonstrating how to use the API Management System with authentication to manage APIs, including authentication, authorization, and access control.
+This documentation provides sample code snippets demonstrating how to use the API Manager to manage APIs, including authentication, authorization, and access control.

-## Authenticating with the API Management System
+## Authenticating with the API Manager

-To authenticate with the API Management System, include an API key in the headers of each request.
+To authenticate with the API Manager, include an API key in the headers of each request.

 ### Example (using Python requests library):